Yellow shirts, blue shorts, yellow socks

 Goalkeeper: Aged 26.
 Joined Celtic from Newport County Youth in 2010/11.
 Celtic debut v Aberaman Athletic in April 2011.
 Has shown great dedication and improvement over the years to see off 3 previous challengers for the gloves.

 Right back (Player/Coach): Aged 29.
 Skilful attacker who delivers great cross ball into box.
-Played as Junior for Penygarn & Trevethin Griffithstown and New Inn.
+Played as Junior for Penygarn & Trevethin Griffithstown, New Inn.
 Ex-Academy, broke into side in 2007/8 & has been regular ever since.
 Has great self-effacing personality.
 Manager’s player of year and Celtic’s Clubman of year 2016/17.
 Player/coach 2015-18.
 Holds club record for WL appearances >352.

 Manager: Aged 30.
 Appointed team manager last season.
 Was versatile right back/holding midfielder 2007/8 to 2016/17.
 “Charlie” played junior football at Blaenavon in the same side as Rhys Williams before joining Academy. made debut for 1st team 2007/8.
 Had two seasons away at Blaenavon Blues 2009/10 and Goytre 2013/14.
 Club record 20 consecutive penalty goal 2011-2016.